A conjectural improvement for inequalities related to regulators of number fields

-Observe that we can always assume that the numbers $\epsi_j$ are less or equal than 1 in absolute value, because the values of the function $P$ do not change whenever every $\epsi_i$ is divided by $|\epsi_n|$.
+Observe that we can always assume that the numbers $\epsi_j$ are less or equal than 1 in absolute value, because the values of the function $P$ do not change whenever the numbers $\epsi_i$ are divided by $|\epsi_n|$.
 Thus, we can always think of $P$ as a function defined on the set

 The following theorem \cite{bertin} states the basic bound for $P$, which is the one used in Remak-Friedman's inequality.